So, your child is reading along and comes to a word she doesn’t know. What do you do?

 Not having much luck, are you?
 Do you think it might be a tad frustrating for your child if you tell him or her to just “sound it out”?

 The process of learning to read is a magnificent accomplishment of the human brain.
 It’s easy and complex at the same time.
-Yes, phonics is important.
+Yes, phonics is important!
 It is important to know the letter names and their sounds, but that’s not all you need to know.
 It’s much more important to teach the reading strategies mentioned above.
+But, teach the letter names and sounds, too.

 As a teacher, I was fortunate to be trained in Reading Recovery.
 It is an early literacy intervention program invented by psychologist/educator, Marie Clay, from New Zealand.
 I worked with grade one students who were having the most difficulty learning to read.
 My job was to teach them these reading strategies because, for whatever reasons, they had not yet acquired them.
 It was my greatest joy to see these little people become proficient readers over a few short months once they got the hang of things.
 I taught them much more than the letter names and sounds.